gmac220/project-0/Readme.md

 # Bills FarGO
 ## Godfrey Macasero
 A banking app that has two users customers and employees.
-This app simulates banking on the terminal with CLI like commands that allows basic bank functions like withdrawing, depositing, and linking to your different accounts with what you have.
+This app simulates banking on the terminal that has interactive text menus.
+It is a simple banking application that emulates things you would be able to do at the bank like withdrawing, depositing, and transfering money to your different accounts.

 # User Stories
 - [x] Customers should be able to: